HubKing/LinkBrightness/README.md

 ##TO BUILD FROM THE SOURCE CODE
 use any IDE.
 I used SharpDevelop, because it is lightweighted.
 I set the .NET level to 4.5.2, but it should also work on .NET 2.

+##Licence
+For the EXE and the source code, MIT Licence.
+Simply put, it is free for home and work.